cynkra/fledge/README.md

 [![asciinema
 demo](https://github.com/krlmlr/fledge/raw/master/readme/demo.gif)](https://asciinema.org/a/173876)

-Click on the image for showing in a separate tab.
+Click on the image to show in a separate tab.

 ## Installation